vikas-jha/Sermonics/README.md

 __*Refer to warnings and limitations at the bottom, before use.*__

 ## How to use
 Upload the sermonics.ino file (from v0.1 folder) to the Arduino Uno or Nano.
-Open serial monitor and start typing mnemonics.
+Open serial monitor and start typing sermonics.
 Refers to examples in examples folder, within the version folder

 ### Sermonics Usage

+---
 * Refer the sermonics desciption for usage details.
 * All sermonics must end with semi-colon (;).
 * Sermonics returning value have response syntax `sermonics = value;`.